kaplanoah/svg_generator/README.md

 var textAnchor = 'middle';

 var mathFont = 'Droid Serif';
 ```

-Use our transparent, not the css value transparent (in browsers that don't support rgba, we want to default to white not black).
+Use our transparent value, not the css value `transparent` (in browsers that don't support rgba, we want to default to white not black).

-Override a default value and you don't have to pass it as an argument.
+You can override a default value and it will apply to all elements.